 Now that I have three teenagers who are dabbling in the relationship world (even if they don’t admit it), I want to share my hard-earned wisdom in hopes it will build their self-confidence around relationships.
+So here’s how to have a healthy relationship in high school.

 6 Healthy Relationship Tips